All Episodes

 This is from Bloomberg.

-The this year's presidential candidates aggressively working to avoid soft on security images, keeping in mind the ridicule Republicans heaped on Dukakis for posing as a tank commander in 1988, and Kerry, when he tried in 2004 to explain contradictory votes on funding for the war.
+This year's presidential candidates are aggressively working to avoid soft-on security images, keeping in mind the ridicule Republicans heaped on Dukakis for posing as a tank commander in 1988 and Kerry when he tried in 2004 to explain contradictory votes on funding for the war.

-Hillary Clinton wants to add eighty thousand soldiers to the Army.
+Hillary Clinton wants to add 80,000 soldiers to the Army.

-Uh Joe Biden is proposing establishing uh local counterterrorism units in large cities.
+Joe Biden is proposing establishing local counterterrorism units in large cities.

 John Edwards would double the budget for military recruiting.